mmorowitz/morowitz-website/content/blog/obsidian-tasks/how-i-manage-tasks-in-obsidian.md

 #### The Daily Note Template
 Each day I generate a daily note.
 Here's a sample of a rendered daily note:

-Image of a daily note goes here
+{% image "./dailynote.png", "A screencapture of a sample daily note from the sample vault" %}

-It is based on my Daily Note template (full source) which has three important task queries:
+It is based on my Daily Note template ([source](https://github.com/mmorowitz/sample-obsidian-tasks-vault/blob/main/Templates/Daily%20Note%20Template.md)) which has three important task queries:

 1. **Tasks Planned Today**
 This lists out any uncompleted tasks that have been either set to be DUE today (or earlier) or SCHEDULED today (or earlier).
 I do not personally use deadline, I simply review daily and schedule tasks.